IPNEWPAY/doc-acq/docs/pct/sessions/session-recording.md

 # Session recording

 :::tip
-This feature is only available in [ShellHub Cloud](https://cloud.shellhub.io) and Enterprise Edition.
+This feature is only available in [Newpay Docs Cloud](https://cloud.Newpay Docs.io) and Enterprise Edition.
 :::

-By default, ShellHub records all interactive SSH sessions, which includes all of the user activity that occurs during the session.
+By default, Newpay Docs records all interactive SSH sessions, which includes all of the user activity that occurs during the session.
 Once recorded, it can be played back as a video by namespace's owner in the Web UI.